EmptyIsValue/Advanced-Reboot/README.md

 # Description
-As the name of these tools, it makes you acces Direct Boot To UEFI easily, Boot To Win Recovery, also avilable for Nomal Reboot and Shutdown.
+As the name of these tools;

+- Direct Boot To UEFI easily.
+- Boot To Win Recovery.
+- lso avilable for Nomal Reboot and Shutdown.

 Enter to the UEFI _without pressing F2 or Del on Keyboard_ .
 I thought you must have these Tools, especially for Overclockers.